Can I File a Lawsuit Against a Casino in Las Vegas?

 Can I sue a Casino in Las Vegas?

 Las Vegas is famous for its casinos, with almost 140 in operation throughout the Valley.
 Some casinos and hotels are more popular than others.
-No matter how big the name, however, every casino owes the same duties of care to visitors.
-You can file a premises liability lawsuit against any casino in Las Vegas, including one of the city’s top 10 gambling destinations.
+You may be able to file a premises liability lawsuit against any casino in Las Vegas, including:

 • Bellagio